 1. Patient Outcomes

-Tellez (2012) also carried out a longitudinal comparative analysis, evaluating the impact of nurse to patient ratios on job satisfaction level among the nurses.
-He established that the nurse to patient ratio laws contributed to an improvement of nurse satisfaction since there has been a rise in the level of satisfaction of nurses after the introduction of the law.
-Knudson (2013) reported similar findings in a study examining the relationship of the nurse-patient ratios, nurse burnout, and patient outcomes.
-The research showed that every additional patient allocated to a nurse brought a 7 percent increase in the possibility of death within 30 days of admission, as well as 7 percent increase rate in the inability to prevent the patient from dying (Knudson, 2013).
+Tellez (2012) also carried out a longitudinal comparative analysis, evaluating the impact of nurse-to-patient ratios on job satisfaction levels among the nurses.
+He established that the nurse-to-patient ratio laws contributed to an improvement of nurse satisfaction since there has been a rise in the level of satisfaction of nurses after the introduction of the law.
+Knudson (2013) reported similar findings in a study examining the relationship between the nurse-patient ratios, nurse burnout, and patient outcomes.
+The research showed that every additional patient allocated to a nurse brought a 7 percent increase in the possibility of death within 30 days of admission, as well as a 7 percent increase rate in the inability to prevent the patient from dying (Knudson, 2013).
 Every additional patient assigned to a nurse brings an increase in burnout, which results in job dissatisfaction.
 The study also found that healthcare facilities with fewer patients per nurse have lower mortality rates.
 According to Knudson (2013), job dissatisfaction among the nurses that work in hospitals is at least four times higher than the usual rate of dissatisfaction for all other workers in the United States.
-Hence, the severity of the allusion related to the issue of the nurse to patient ratios calls for the implementation of safe staffing strategies for optimal patient outcomes and enhanced nurse retention.
+Hence, the severity of the allusion related to the issue of the nurse-to-patient ratios calls for the implementation of safe staffing strategies for optimal patient outcomes and enhanced nurse retention.

 2. Staff Morale

-Nurse to patient ratios also affect nursing morale.
-According to Sherenian and others (2013), nursing morale is at its lowest when there is a presence of negative attitudes and apathy in personal practice.
+Nurse-to-patient ratios also affect nursing morale.
+According to Sherinian and others (2013), nursing morale is at its lowest when there is a presence of negative attitudes and apathy in personal practice.
 Several other things may result in such reactions in nursing practice, yet undoubtedly, a reduced number of nurses and an increase in patient load contribute significantly to such behaviors.
-Furthermore, low morale results in stress, decreased attention to important details, and a decrease in the general nursing performance.
+Furthermore, low morale results in stress decreased attention to important details and a decrease in general nursing performance.
 According to a study published several years ago, various nurses interviewed felt that nursing was not a good profession and they would not recommend it to others (Knudson, 2013).
 Also, American researchers found that the majority of nurses changed professions because of the escalating workloads and the deteriorating morale in nursing.
-Arguably, the lack of nurses morale at work is, and continues to be the driving force behind the decision of nurses to leave the profession, which adds to the issues of nurse staffing and the increasing nurse shortages.
+Arguably, the lack of nurses' morale at work is, and continues to be the driving force behind the decision of nurses to leave the profession, which adds to the issues of nurse staffing and the increasing nurse shortages.